This post was last updated on 16 February 2023.

 Tsivo/ Mbwetete | Gushungo |

-While the most common Shona totems are from four-legged animals or parts of the body, there are others outside these categories.
+While the most common Shona totems are from four-legged animals, there are others outside these categories.
 For instance the totem of the Beta clan is a flying termite known in ChiShona as ishwa.
-I have heard others say mbwetete, totem of the Gushungo clan, refers to the female reproductive organ.

 3. Identifying someone by their mutupo or chidao, or reciting their detembo creates a sense of identity and worth in them